-Settings are specific to the emulator you are using.
-Click your emulator (and session type), and then follow the steps for that setup.
+Steps 6 and 7 are specific to the emulator you are using.
+Click your emulator (and session type), and then follow steps 6 and 7 for that setup.

-Reflection or InfoConnect Desktop Workspace Automated Sign-on
+NOTE: For Reflection Desktop or InfoConnect Desktop, you must choose your session type - Workspace Automated Sign-on or Managed Sessions.